 How to set a default domain

 Click Make default next to the www subdomain to set it as the default domain.
 This will send all site traffic from all domains connected to this site to the default domain.

 Important: The default domain on SSL hosting must be served on a domain that has a CNAME record, so you’ll need to set the www subdomain (e.g., www.yourdomain.com) as the default domain.
 If you’d like to set the root domain (e.g., yourdomain.com) as the default, this is possible, but requires a slightly different setup for your DNS records.
 Learn more about setting the root domain as the default on SSL hosting.

 How to verify the domain and publish

-To verify that your DNS settings are correct, and that your domain is correctly pointing to Webflow, open Site settings > Publishing tab > Custom domains section and click Check status under each of your domain names.
+To verify that your DNS settings are correct, and that your domain is correctly pointing to Webflow, open Site settings > Publishing tab > Production section and click Check status under each of your domain names.